bliroio/fullstack-challenge/README.md

 ### Pagination

 Ooooops, the meeting list in the client application is loading quite a bit.
-Looks like our user has quite a lot of conversation.
+Looks like our user has quite a lot of conversations.
 Let's improve the user experience by integrating pagination to the system.

 Your CTO spends quite some time on instagram and really loves the endless scroll feature there.
 He asks you whether we could have the same for the meeting list.